 Tocolytics are prescription drugs that should only be administered between weeks 20 and 37 of pregnancy if symptoms of preterm labor exist.
-They should not be combined except under the close supervision of a doctor.
+They shouldn’t be combined except under the close supervision of a doctor.

-What are the Benefits of Tocolytics?
+What are the benefits of tocolytics?

-What are the Risks of Tocolytics?
+What are the risks of tocolytics?

 - severe preeclampsia